jcace/fil-ubc/readme.md

 ipfs cat QmaKXZPnQFnL1L42WKhfMiWYoRGEGjvB7pKF3KqxRDk599
 ```

-Try from a friend's computer - it should work and you can can see the same file!
+Try from a friend's computer - it should work and you will see the same file!

 #### Troubleshooting - It doesnt work
 If you can't seem to query the file back, it's likely because there file can't be found in the DHT.
 This is because there hasn't been enough time for the advertisements to propagate between you and your peer.
-We could either wait, and hope that our content gets propagates through the network, or we can simply add a direct peer so the connection is made immediately.
+You could wait and hope that our content gets propagates through the network, or we can simply add a direct peer so the connection is made immediately.

 **On the IPFS peer where data is pinned**, find your peer ID:
 ```bash